anywhere-fitness-1/back-end/README.md

   -POST

     /clients/register
     the request body must have "username" and "password" keys; "name" and "about" keys are optional, but not required
+    example:
+    {
+    username: kmalone,
+    password: keleven,
+    name: kevin,
+    about: I want to lose weight
+    }

     /clients/login
-    the request body takes a username and a password property
+    the request body takes a username and a password property {
+    username: kmalone,
+    password: keleven
+    }